capraconsulting/keycloak-docker/README.md

 # keycloak-docker
 Docker image containing Keycloak.
-Suited for running Keycloak as an ECS task.
+Especially suited for - but not limited to - running Keycloak as an ECS task.

 ## Run
 The image is by default configured to run in ECS.
 If running locally or in any